trainmanrun/vagrant-two-tier-stack/README.md

 vagrant ssh web01 (or web02 or db01)
 ```

-Updated the db01 to have 2 cores and 2 GB of RAM
+Updated the machines to have 2 cores and 2 GB of RAM